nikitavoloboev/data/education/university.md

 To make your learning experience the best however, never ever be afraid to ask questions to either other students or asking the professor or student assistants directly during office hours.

-## 4. Keep track of assignments and deadlines.
+## 4. Keep track of assignments and deadlines
 I found [Trello](https://trello.com) to work really great for this.
 I had a Trello board I made where each column was a subject and I put what I had to do for each of the courses there with appropriate deadlines.
 Here is how that looked in one of my exam periods:

 ![](https://i.imgur.com/LArCADG.png)